Home Machine Tool Archive Machine-tools Sale & Wanted

 Built by Newey Engineering (Chesterfield) Ltd. of 95/101 Mansfield Road, Nottingham, the Brook Shaper is a rare, seldom-encountered machine.
 Current during the 1940s and 1950s, the shaper was built in at least three sizes with strokes of 14, 18 and 24 inches (355, 457 and 610 mm).
 Of virtually identical mechanical layout all models employed a motor driving through V-belts to Matrix multi-plate clutch and from there to a totally enclosed gearbox of unit construction mounted (like the motor) at the rear of the machine.
-Oil-immersed nickel-chrome gears provided the speed change with drive to the crank wheel by smooth-running, broad faced, helical toothed spur gears.
-Control of clutch and box was by long, forward-facing levers, that for the speed change being guided though an H-pattern gate.
+Oil-immersed nickel-chrome gears provided the speed change with drive to the crank wheel by smooth-running, broad-faced, helical toothed spur gears.
+Control of clutch and box was by long, forward-facing levers, that for the speed change being guided through an H-pattern gate.

 Running in V-edged ways, the ram was equipped with a full-length tapered gib strip, the necessary lubricators and extended sheet-metal guards to the rear; to aid fine setting of the ram position the 24-inch model was fitted with a star-type handwheel.

 All models had a tool head able to be rotated through 60° each side of vertical with, on the two smaller models, swivel by slackening two bolts and rotation by hand; however, on the 24-inch in order to help obtain a fine setting with greater ease, a worn-and wheel mechanism was fitted.
 Tool-slide travel on the 14-inch and 18-inch models was 5" (127 mm) and 7" (178 mm ) on the 24-inch.